BlackWaters/sunfs/README.md

 sunfs -- a ram based file system in linux(x86-64 only).

 Actually, sunfs is a reimplement of simfs[1].
 I use an easier way to implement file page and file page table.
-Not standered, but easy to implement.
+Not standared, but easy to implement.

 After I finished sunfs, I did some tests like cache & tlb misses, read & write throughput with other file system(ramfs, tmpfs, pmfs[2] ... ) .
 Here is some tests: